-An “Individual” or “chromosome” is a possible solutions to the problem.
-In a classic GA, a chromosome in a string of bits and each individual bit is a gene.
+An “Individual” or “chromosome” is a possible solution to the problem.
+In a classic GA, a chromosome is a string of bits and each individual bit is a gene.
 The selection stage ‘selects’ individuals with high fitness that will progress to the next population.
-In the mutation stage, individual genes of the highly fit parent chromosome are flipped from one to zero or vice version in order to create a new mutated chromosome to pass onto further populations.
-The crossover stage requires taking genes from the two parents and combine them to make a new individual who should be a more optimised solution to the problem than their parents.
+In the mutation stage, individual genes of the highly fit parent chromosome are flipped from one to zero or vice versa in order to create a new mutated chromosome to pass onto further populations.
+The crossover stage requires taking genes from the two parents and combining them to make a new individual who may be a more optimised solution to the problem than their parents.

 A “Population” is a set of individuals.
-The initialise population state is gathering a collection of individuals together to form a population.
-As individuals increase their fitness, the overall population has a higher fitness and if therefore has a higher possibility of finding a solution to the problem.
+The initialise population stage involves gathering a collection of individuals together to form a population.
+As individuals increase their fitness after iterating over the GA loop, the overall population has a higher fitness.
+It therefore has a higher possibility of finding a solution to the problem.